You will need a codice fiscale

 Remember to buy your bus tickets in advance

-You have to pre-buy bus tickets in most places in Italy, and if you don't buy one at a ticket machine in a train station then they're available in tobacconist shops and at newspaper stands.
+You have to pre-buy bus tickets in most Italian cities, and if you don't buy one at a ticket machine in a train station then they're available in tobacconist shops and at newspaper stands.
 So bear in mind that if you're on a night out and are depending on the bus to get home, then remember to buy a ticket before the shops close so that you avoid a €50 fine or a long walk home.

 These are normally very easy to reserve and in larger cities may run as frequently as once a day.
 You will get to know the place you're living in much more quickly and find out things you otherwise would not have known.
 Websites such as www.venicefreewalkingtour.com, www.newromefreetour.com and www.florencefreetour.com offer free walking tours in some of Italy's most popular cities.